piotrwicijowski/secret-santa/04_azure_functions_ctd/README.md

 ### Move == Copy + Delete

-Since we want to move the file, we need to delete the original gift:
+We want to move the file, and so we need to delete the original gift after the upload was complete:

 ```cs
 randomGift.DeleteIfExists();